-Antelope populations continue to hold steady across the state, and after a couple of relatively mild winters in most of Idaho’s antelope range, there will be plenty of mature bucks available.
+Idaho produces a couple Boone and Crockett antelope each year, but don’t expect that.
+It is more of a fun hunt for 70-75" bucks.
+Antelope populations continue to hold steady across the state, and after a handful of relatively mild winters, there will be plenty of mature bucks available.
 If you are looking for an 80" buck, stick with our top units.
 The southern portion of the state continues to produce the best bucks.
-Units 38, 54, and 55 are the top units in the state.
-The Owyhee Desert units, 40-42, also produce some great bucks every year.
 There are always a couple of big bucks that come from the area along the Nevada and Oregon borders.
-This is some super remote country that typically gets overlooked by antelope hunters.
+This is some remote country that typically gets overlooked by antelope hunters.
+Most of Idaho’s antelope units have a lot of public land, but there is enough private agricultural land that hunters should be using onXmaps.

-If you are an archery antelope hunter, there are a lot of new hunts being offered this year.
-With the exception of 60A-1, all of the new archery hunts have unlimited quotas.
-New for 2021, all of the unlimited archery antelope hunts must be applied for using your first choice.
-Any of the unlimited areas hold plenty of Pope and Young bucks, and these tags are a good fallback for those looking to pick up an extra hunt.
+If you are an archery antelope hunter, you have a ton of options.
+Look at our archery table and you will see 10 unlimited archery antelope areas.
+All you have to do is apply for it as your first choice and you will be hunting antelope in Idaho.
+With all the hunting opportunity slopping away from non-resident hunters, we are happy to see Idaho still offering these kinds of hunts.
+Any of the unlimited areas listed hold plenty of Pope and Young bucks, and these tags are a good fallback for those looking to pick up an extra hunt.
 Keep in mind that many of these areas have become very popular and there can be plenty of competition for waterholes.
-With all of the new unlimited areas being offered, IDFG is hoping to better disperse archery hunting pressure throughout the state.
+Idaho antelope country is typically broken, which can allow for some good spot and stalk hunting adventures.

-For specific units, weapons, and dates please consult the regulations pp. 66-69
+For specific units, weapons, and dates, consult the regulations.

-For access to all of our research and data we've collected over the last 20+ years, then join today and access the best research tools for hunting Antelope in Idaho including 3D Maps, Draw Odds, Consultations and much more.
+Over the last 20+ years, we've collected hunting research and data, so join Huntin' Fool today and access the best research tools for hunting antelope in Idaho, including 3D Maps, Draw Odds, Consultations, and much more.
 Go on more hunts with better information!

-The idaho antelope application deadline is June 5, 2021.
-Successful applicants must purchase their tags by August 1, 2021.
+The idaho Antelope application deadline is June 5, 2022.
+Successful applicants must purchase their tags by August 1, 2022.

 |Annual Hunting License and Access Fee||$195|